oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 on details of the C++ standard library implementation and what information about the allocator is included in the ``std::vector::iterator`` type definition.
-You can check if your C++ standard library implementation provides enough information by checking the value of ``oneapi::dpl::usm_allocated_vector_iterators_supported_v``.
-This will evaluate to ``true`` for C++ standard library implementations which allow oneDPL to support this functionality and ``false`` otherwise.
+You can check if your C++ standard library implementation provides enough information by checking the value of ``oneapi::dpl::usm_allocated_vector_iterators_supported_v<ValueType>``.
+This will evaluate to ``true`` for C++ standard library implementations which allow oneDPL to support USM allocators with this ValueType and ``false`` otherwise.
 If usm_allocators are not supported with your C++ standard library, they will still function as inputs to oneDPL, but they will be treated as if they were host-side ``std::vector::iterator`` as described in the section below.

 For example: